caarlos0/fork-cleaner/README.md

 - had no activity in the last 1 month (customizable via `--since`);
 - are not private (customizable via `--include-private,`);
 - are not blacklisted (customizable via `--blacklist`).
+- are even with or behind the upstream repo (customizable via `--exclude-commits-ahead`).

 fork-cleaner will list them and ask if you want to remove them!
 Simple as that.